BilletSpin Jester Bronze Version 3 Top Review

 And here’s the Tungsten Copper (left) with the bronze.
 Same item, just different material.

-And below with another of my favorites, the Vanguard.
+And below is another of my favorites, the Vanguard.

 Conclusion